Emine3/NET-Thread.Terminate/README.md

 * **DotNetAbort** is not supported on NativeAOT.
 NativeAOT does not benefit from the internal runtime implementation handling thread "gradual" abortion requests and throwing a `ThreadAbortException` exception at the GC safe points since the concept doesn't exist on the Native level.

 * On .NET Framework, the address to the native handle in the C++ object mentioned only differs by the CLR version: CLR 2.x and CLR 4.x.
 All .NET Frameworks, hence are supported with an exception of .NET Framework versions older than 2.
 Notwithstanding, starting with .NET 5, that is not the case anymore since each .NET version has its separate runtime with different offsets.
-So if you use modern .NET, you should update the package and check if the newly released .NET is supported.
+So if you use this project on .NET 5+, you should update the package and check if the newly released .NET is supported.
+The right for .NET team to change the field orders are reserved so always ensure your production-ready app doesn't relay on this project.

-## Conclusion
-I've spared you the redundant disclaimers only to save them for this section: one important thing to consider is in the managed context, you should not use this approach to end a thread; instead you should take safer approaches like CancellationToken or perhaps, consider using tasks as an alternative if you can see it's appropriate so; after all, there is a reason why you were not given the liberty of accessing the thread's native handle or a way to terminate it natively; conversely, as I've indicated, there are some situations that might create contradictory needs: you should be able to adapt to different situations that need different kind of solution even if that means not taking the usual approaches we commonly practice.

-Terminating a thread like that also can be a double edged sword, you as a developer, decide if it benefits you or it doesn't; think of it that way: when you drive a car, sometimes, you can anticipate an accident bound to happen, heading toward a cliff with your brakes having failed in our case so you don't have many reliable options.

-you have little time to do something about it; there are some courses of action to take to reduce the excessively high speed like steering back and forth, or using the emergency brake; depending on the situation, you might find jumping off the car the only realistic option left; the smart thing here is to have gathered your important, valuable belongings within easy reach before having started the car, if you have to jump from the moving car, at least your valuable belongings won't be lost with it!

-The same holds true in our situation, it's the best if you get to start the thread, store important resources such as references to unmanaged memory or disposable objects somewhere you can, later on, access so when you have to do the vicious termination, at least, you get to release the resources you have control over properly (the figure 2 is a nice example of that).

-To get a better perception, ask yourself these questions when deciding to terminate a .NET thread and then act accordingly:

-* Do I own the targeted thread? using tasks, cooperative cancellation such as using CancellationToken, and finally Thread.Interrupt() (which is still available by default) if the thread is sitting in one of (or in the WaitSleepJoin state);

-* does the thread that I started contain a native call that might be blocking it?

-If the answer is no, Thread.DotNetAbort() is the better fit here;

-* do I not own the thread or does the call contain a native or p/invoke call that might be blocking the thread?

-If the answer to any of these questions is yes, then Thread.Terminate.